openenergymonitor/blog/source/_posts/2016-05-13-emonpi-raspberrypi3.markdown

 author: Glyn Hudson
 comments: true
 categories:
-  - emonPi
+  - emonpi
   - raspberry pi
 ---

 All emonPi's / emonBase's shipped to date have included a Raspberry Pi 2.
 In the next week or so we will be upgrading to include a RaspberryPi 3.
 This is a nice upgrade: approximately double the processor speed and on-board WiFi with zero cost increase.

 Since the RaspberryPi 3 has got on-board WiFi a USB WiFi dongle is not required; even more costing cost saving for our customers, thanks to hard work of the Raspberry Pi foundation and a bit of [Moore's law](https://en.wikipedia.org/wiki/Moore%27s_law).